Tenerife airport disaster: Weather conditions at Los Rodeos

 Los Rodeos airport is at 633 m above sea level, which gives rise to weather conditions that differ from those at many other airports.
 Clouds at 600 m above ground level at the nearby coast are at ground level at Los Rodeos.
 Drifting clouds of different densities cause wildly varying visibilities, from unhindered at one moment to below the legal minimum the next.
 The collision took place in a high-density cloud.

 The Pan Am crew found themselves in poor and rapidly deteriorating visibility almost as soon as they entered the runway.
 According to the ALPA report, as the Pan Am aircraft taxied to the runway, the visibility was about 500 m.
 Shortly after they turned onto the runway it decreased to less than 100 m.

-Meanwhile, the KLM plane was still in good visibility, but with clouds blowing down the runway towards them.
+Meanwhile, the KLM plane was still in good visibility, but with clouds blowing down the runway toward them.
 The aircraft completed its 180-degree turn in relatively clear weather and lined up on Runway 30.
-The next cloud was 900 m down the runway and moving towards the aircraft at about 12 kn.
+The next cloud was 900 m down the runway and moving toward the aircraft at about 12 kn.